paypal/openapilint/README.md

 ## Dereferencing

 Due to the complex nature of multi-file references, `openapilint` rules assume that a schema is fully dereferenced as much as possible.
 It is up to you to dereference the schema before passing it as input.

+## Acknowledgements

+This project was inspired by - and heavily influenced by - [`eslint`](https://github.com/eslint/eslint/) and [`markdownlint`](https://github.com/DavidAnson/markdownlint).
+The configuration schema and some code was modified for usage in this project.